mcg33s/DINU/README.md

 # Doge Inu ($DINU) Community Website

 This is the official website for Doge Inu.
-Hosted in a completly decentalized manner.
-If for whatever reason you are not able to access this page via https://dinu.dog visit the git hosted site here https://dinu.dog.github.io/website/.
-Alternatively you could also fork / download the zip version of this repo and open the index.html file in any browser.
+Hosted in a cheap and effective way.
+If for whatever reason you are not able to access this page via https://dinu.dog visit the git hosted site here https://mcg33s.github.io/dinu Alternatively you could also fork / download the zip version of this repo and open the index.html file in any browser.

 ## About us